easytarget2000/ios-giphy-app-challenge/README.md

 * [SDWebImage](https://github.com/SDWebImage)

 ## Development Approach
 I started working on this take home test by separating the task description into small issues.
 These issues filled up a simple [kanban board](https://github.com/easytargetmixel/ios-giphy-app-challenge/projects/1), along with my initial thoughts and ideas in the issue descriptions.

+The project structure is driven by functionality topics first and technological layers second.
+Files and classes related to one topic, i.e. the grid view or the full screen view, belong together.
+This is reflected in the directories and helps modularising the app.

 As this is a coding challenge, I have not deleted branches after merging them into the release branch (master).
 This way, it is easier to trace the work that has been done.